Root system of singular perturbations of the harmonic oscillator type operators: Examples

 where $(N^{1/2} + N^{-1/6})^{1/\gamma}-1 \leq K_2 \leq (N^{1/2} + N^{-1/6})^{1/\gamma}$.
 The first term is $\mathcal{O}(N^{\frac{-\gamma-3\beta}{6 \gamma}})$, giving no condition on $\beta$.
 For $\beta \neq 1$, the integral can be estimated as

 For $\beta =1$ the integral is $o(N^{-1/6})$.
 Therefore the condition on $\beta$ reads $\beta > 1 - 5\gamma/3$, which is less restrictive than $\beta >1-\gamma$ from the first part.
 Using analogous estimates, it can be verified that the conditions on $\beta$ from the third and fourth part are also weaker.
-Therefore, we will make the assumption $\beta > 1-\gamma$ to guarantee that the condition \eqref{ass.b} holds. \end{proof}
+Therefore, we will make the assumption $\beta > 1-\gamma$ to guarantee that the condition \eqref{ass.b} holds and therefore the statement of Theorem \ref{thm.RB} holds. \end{proof}